 OS maps don't show legal property boundaries or ownership of physical features.
 Our remit is to survey and map the physical features on the ground at the time of survey, not to provide maps showing property boundaries.

-To get maps of a house or other property for planning permission and/or submission to HM Land Registry, you can contact an OS partner.
-Some of our Partners sell large-scale maps for this purpose.
+To get maps of a house or other property for planning permission and/or submission to HM Land Registry, you can find and contact an OS Partner.

-If you are trying to determine who owns an area of land or where a legal boundary exists, you will need to contact HM Land Registry.
+If you're trying to determine who owns an area of land or where a legal boundary exists, you'll need to contact HM Land Registry.

 HM Land Registry's role in recording boundaries